-As of December 31, 2016 and 2015, our managed assets totaled \$3.9 billion and \$3.2 billion, of which \$2.3 billion and \$1.8 billion were securitized assets held in unconsolidated securitization trusts.
-There were no securitization credit losses in 2016, 2015 or 2014, and no material securitization delinquencies as of December 31, 2016 and 2015.
-The securitized assets consist of financing receivables from contracts for the installation of energy efficiency and other technologies in facilities owned by, or operated for or by, the federal government where the ultimate obligor is the U.S. federal government.
-The contracts may have guarantees of energy savings from third party service providers, the majority of which are entities rated investment grade by an independent rating agency.
-Based on the nature of the receivables and experience-to-date, we do not currently expect to incur any credit losses on the receivables sold.
+As of December 31, 2017 and December 31, 2016, our managed assets totaled \$4.7 billion and \$3.9 billion, respectively, of which \$2.7 billion and \$2.3 billion, respectively, were securitized assets held in unconsolidated securitization trusts.
+There were no securitization credit losses in the years ended December 31, 2017, 2016, or 2015.
+As of December 31, 2017, there was approximately \$1.1 million in payments from certain debtors to the securitization trusts that was greater than 90 days past due.
+The securitized assets consist of receivables from contracts for the installation of energy efficiency and other technologies in facilities owned by, or operated for or by, federal, state or local government entities where the ultimate obligor is the government.
+The contracts may have guarantees of energy savings from third party service providers, which typically are entities rated investment grade by an independent rating agency.
+Based on the nature of the receivables and experience-to-date, we do not currently expect to incur any credit losses of our residual interests related to the receivables sold.